Basil, African Blue Ocimum kilimandscharium

 (As Needed) Ready to Spray Hi-Yield Kill-Zall – 32 oz. @ $7.99 OR 20% Vinegar…

-Budbreak: apply Zinc Plus liquid to prevent nutritional deficiencies (rosette).
+Budbreak: Apply Hi-Yield Zinc Sulfate as a spray to prevent nutritional deficiencies (rosette).
 Spray buds and foliage directly as they begin to break open.
-Use Bonide Fruit Tree Spray after the Zinc Plus spray has dried to prevent pecan scab and webworms.
+Use Bonide Fruit Tree Spray after the Zinc Sulfate spray has dried to prevent pecan scab and webworms.

-Pre-pollination (mid-April): when leaves are one-third grown and before pollen sheds, repeat the Zinc Plus spray for rosette and the Bonide Fruit Tree Spray one more time.
+Pre-pollination (mid-April): When leaves are one-third grown and before pollen sheds, repeat the Zinc Sulfate spray for rosette and the Bonide Fruit Tree Spray one more time.

-Pollination (early May): apply Zinc Plus spray and Bonide Fruit Tree spray again, three…
+Pollination (early May): Apply Zinc Sulfate spray and Bonide Fruit Tree…

 (Works great for Peppers, Eggplant and Potatoes too!)